yottaawesome/fsnd-project-1/README.md

 ### Using your own environment

-If you're using your own UNIX-like environmnent, you'll need to satisfy the following prerequisites in order to run this project.
+If you're using your own UNIX-like environment, you'll need to satisfy the following prerequisites in order to run this project.

 * Python 3
 * Pip